19+ | Please play responsibly | Commercial Content | Terms and Conditions apply

 This all changed when Bill C-218 received Royal Assent at the end of June 2021, because this bill finally legalized single-event sports betting in Canada!

-But it’s far more complicated than that.
-For one, Ontario is the only Canadian province with a fully regulated sports betting market.
+For the time being, Ontario is the only Canadian province with a fully regulated sports betting market which includes the regulation of international sportsbooks as well.

 Operators with an Ontarian license can freely accept bettors from the province (and there are dozens of international websites that already acquired theirs), while those without a license are forbidden from doing so.